hackclub/hcb-wrapped-2023/README.md

-# Note: This project hasn't launched quite yet!
-Stay tuned in the #hcb channel.

 # `@hackclub/hcb-wrapped-2023`

 This repository houses the React component that will be used to generate this year's [hcb.hackclub.com/wrapped](https://hcb.hackclub.com/wrapped).
 It also contains a Next.js site used for testing (currently deployed at [hcb-wrapped-2023.hackclub.dev](https://hcb-wrapped-2023.hackclub.dev)).